zooniverse/front-end-monorepo/docs/arch/adr-18.md

 The new URL that we redirect the user to should replace the entry for `/classify` in the browser history.

+### Error handling

+When a user is unable to view a workflow at a given URL, we should provide an error page at that URL.
+Next.js allows you to provide a response code in `getInitialProps`, which we can use to tailor the message we show on a custom error component, so for non-existent workflows, `404`; incorrect permissions get a `401`/`403` (depending on login status) etc.

 ## Status

 Proposed